marcothevandal/chicanapormiraza/pages/joe_torres.md

 ---
 title: The Death of Joe Torres & the Continued Fight Against Police Brutality
-layout: page-narrow
+layout: page
 permalink: /joe_torres.html
 ---
 # The Death of Joe Torres and the Continued Fight Against Police Brutality
 _This Historia was researched and created by CPMR Intern Taylor Davidson.
-It was first published in 2013._
+It was first published in 2017._

 {% include feature/image.html objectid="cb137" %}